 The Fifth Avenue Drumming Circle meets weekly on different days.
 Please contact Margaretha Peynenburg at firstname.lastname@example.org, 358-2729.

-Alcoholics Anonymous meets every Friday evening in New Denver at the Hospital Annex, 7 p.m.
+Alcoholics Anonymous meets every Tuesday at noon and Friday evenings at 7 p.m., in New Denver at the Hospital Annex.
 Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
 The only requirement for membership is a desire to stop drinking.
 There are no dues or fees for AA membership; we are self-supporting through our own contribution.
 AA is not allied with any sect, denomination,politics, organization or institution; does not wish to engage in any controversy; neither endorses nor opposes any causes.
 Our primary purpose is to stay sober and to help other alcoholics to achieve sobriety.
-(NOTE: This is an open meeting.)
+(NOTE: These are open meetings.)

-Al-Anon meets every Monday evening in Slocan at the Slocan Library and every Thursday evening in New Denver at the Hospital Annex, 7 p.m.
+Al-Anon meets every Monday evening at 7 p.m. in Nakusp (97 2nd Ave.
+NW) and every Thursday evening in New Denver at the Hospital Annex, 7 p.m.
 Al-Anon is for those who currently live, or have lived, with the problem of alcoholism and drug addiction.
 Based on the Twelve Steps (adapted from AA), it is a community grounded in the loving interchange of help among members and the application of the steps and other Al-Anon resources to our daily lives.
 There are no dues or fees.
 Anonymity is an important principle of the Al-Anon program; everything that is said in the group meeting and member-to-member must be held in confidence.